Family and Medical Leave Act (FMLA) Guidelines

 JOB BENEFITS AND PROTECTION

-• The use of FMLA cannot result in the loss of any employment benefit that accrued prior to the start of FMLA.
+- The use of FMLA cannot result in the loss of any employment benefit that accrued before the start of FMLA.

 MILITARY FAMILY LEAVE